threefoldtech/0-stor_v2/README.md

 namespace will be used to write the data.
 If a namespace is given, you can also optionally specify a `password`.
 In this case, the namespace will be opened via means of `SELECT SECURE` (old zdbs might not support this)

+- `meta`: The metadata system ot use.
+Currently `etcd` is the only one supported

+- `meta.config`: Configuration for the metadata backend that is used, if required.
+Since only etcd is supported right now, it always needs to be present.
+For `etcd`, there are 2 fields (both required):
+`endpoints`: A list of http listening endpoints for the cluster nodes `prefix`: The prefix to use for the keys in etcd.
+See the `Metadata` section for more info.

 ## Metadata